Wayne Edwards (British Army soldier): Reactions

 Prime Minister John Major told the House of Commons: "This soldier has lost his life in working to save the lives of many others.
 No one can make a greater sacrifice.
 His family have my deepest sympathy in the sorrow they face."
 On 14 January 1992 Malcolm Rifkind announced that a Royal Navy task force consisting of HMS Ark Royal, HMS Coventry, HMS Brilliant, RFA Argus and RFA Fort Grange would be despatched to the Adriatic.
-The task force carried eight Harrier jump jets, 17 Sea King helicopters, a battery of six 105mm Light Guns, and a total of approximately 2,340 military personnel, mostly Royal Navy.
-Mr. Rifkind told a press conference that if British troops faced serious attacks, the 105mm guns would be airlifted into Bosnia by Sea Kings and made ready to respond, and that the task force, which would sit in the Adriatic Sea, could also be used to evacuate British forces if the lives of the soldiers were placed at serious risk.
+The task force carried eight Harrier jump jets, 17 Sea King helicopters, a battery of six 105 mm light guns, and a total of approximately 2,340 military personnel, mostly Royal Navy.
+Mr. Rifkind told a press conference that if British troops faced serious attacks, the 105 mm guns would be airlifted into Bosnia by Sea Kings and made ready to respond, and that the task force, which would sit in the Adriatic Sea, could also be used to evacuate British forces if the lives of the soldiers were placed at serious risk.

 Lt.
 Col. Stewart demanded that the Croat and Muslim commanders open a murder enquiry and said: "This is cold-blooded murder and there will be a murder investigation.
 Lance Corporal Edwards was a UN soldier, and we want the person responsible brought to trial."
 On 16 January 1993 Stewart managed to broker a temporary ceasefire in Gornji Vakuf so that a wreath could be laid at the spot where Edwards was killed.
 At 2.00pm both sides paused hostilities while four Warriors drove to the bridge.
 Accompanying the British troops at the ceremony were the commanders of the BiH and HVO units.
 Cpl.
 Furniss tied a wreath of yellow and red carnations and pine branches, spelling out the name 'Ed', to the bridge.
 After a minute's silence the BiH and HVO commanders saluted and the British withdrew.
 Hostilities recommenced minutes later.

 Edwards' death prompted the Armed Forces Financial Advisory Services to relaunch its 'Forces Safeguard' life insurance policy for members of the Armed Forces on active service.

 His funeral was held at St. John's Church, Rhosymedre, Wales on 25 January 1993.
 In May 1993 Edwards' mother attended the parade at the Cheshires' home base in Germany where medals for service were awarded.
 She was presented with her son's United Nations Medal by Lt.
 Col. Stewart.
 In November 2010, Edwards' sister was presented with the Elizabeth Cross, awarded to the next of kin of members of the Armed Forces killed in action after the Second World War.